tracywong117/tracy-sra-doc/docs/intro.md

 ## TODO
 - [ ] Enhance the startup.sh script that can recover from error
 - [ ] Deploy the Flask Backend with a production WSGI server
-  - [ ] use nginx reverse proxy
-- [ ] Fix the bug of missing one image folder